Fund a Student Loan in Southeast Asia

 How It Works

-Zomia SPC is a social purpose corporation launched in 2014 to increase access to higher education among students in marginalized communities.
-We do so principally by facilitating affordable student loans, engaging a community in a peer-to-peer lending process that connects students in need with individual lenders.
+Zomia SPC is a social purpose corporation launched in 2014 to increase access to higher education among students from marginalized communities.
+We do so by providing students from marginalized communities affordable education loans that are funded by philanthropic individuals and institutions from around the world.

 Peer-to-peer lending (often abbreviated “P2P”) occurs when one or more individuals lend money to another without the involvement of a traditional financial institution such as a bank.
 Zomia employs a peer-to-peer lending model tailored for higher education, in which individuals can contribute a small loan towards financing a student’s education.
 Learn about P2P lending on Wikipedia.